Eau Claire, Wisconsin: Parks and recreation

-The lit tennis courts in Owen Park are popular with university students.
+The lit tennis courts in Owen Park, near the UWEC campus.

 There are several large parks in the city: Owen Park, along the Chippewa River, is home to a large bandshell, where open-air concerts are held throughout the summer; Putnam Park, which follows the course of Putnam Creek and Little Niagara Creek east from the UWEC campus; Carson Park, situated in the middle of an oxbow lake (better known as Halfmoon Lake); and Phoenix Park on the site of the old Phoenix Steel plant at the confluence of the Eau Claire and Chippewa Rivers.
 Phoenix Park hosts a weekly farmers market and open-air concerts during the summer.
 Riverview Park is a common summer swimming destination and one of the local boat landings.
 It has picnicking areas, grills, and public restrooms.
 There are also two dog parks in Eau Claire: Otter Creek Off-Leash Dog Park and Sundet Off-Leash Dog Park.

 The City of Eau Claire also operates Fairfax public pool and Hobbs Municipal Ice Center, an indoor ice center.

 Eau Claire is at the head of the Chippewa River State Trail, a biking and recreation trail that follows the lower course of the Chippewa River.